Connecting Revizto to Power BI Follow

 - Team (team members in the project)

 - Click Load.
-You will be taken to your new report with the data from the tables you chose available for use under the "Data" pane on the right.
+You will be taken to your new report with the data from the tables you chose available for use under the Data panel on the right.

 You will now be able to create dashboards and visualizations as needed with data from your project.
 Since the Power BI report is connected to Revizto, you will be able to refresh the data being pulled into the report as updates are made in your Revizto project.